 From underperforming to most able, disengaged to outspoken, classrooms hold children across the breadth of abilities.
 The STEP Physical Literacy Program works well when built into a school development plan as primary schools can aim to achieve improved progress results in a prescribed time limit.

 When the ten minute, twice daily, fun physical exercise sessions were delivered over a period of one year, independent assessors noticed that STEP made a significant impact on those children whose needs were influenced by emotional and behavioral difficulties.
 Other kids in the group simply enjoyed the process as a fun session which gave them more physical awareness and therefore greater self-confidence.

-Behaviour support plans that include a physical literacy Program as a controlled way of detailing support for students can be a positive choice when looking for stimulating activities.
+Behavior plans that include a physical literacy Program as a controlled way of providing support for students can be a positive choice when looking for stimulating activities.